 It won’t make an item completely free, but it will get you some of the money you spent back.
 Do a search for anything you are looking to purchase.
 Check out bank offers as well, with many offering fee free accounts if you deposit over a certain amount or cash back when you sign up.

 42.)
 Free classifieds

 If you want something for free look in the free sections of places like Gumtree or in Facebook groups.
 It’s amazing what people give away.

-You can education yourself on many things for free online, and if you aren’t specifically after a qualification, but merely interested in the subject, some universities have their entire degrees online for free.
+You can educate yourself on many things for free online, and if you aren’t specifically after a qualification, but merely interested in the subject, some universities have their entire degrees online for free.
 Otherwise, there are always scholarships as well.

 44.)
 Facebook free or swap

 There are groups on Facebook you can join for your local area that offer free stuff, or some are just for swapping, others are buy, sell or swap.
 Or let friends and family know what you are after and see what turns up.

 I have mentioned this for a couple of things like food and transport but you can barter for virtually anything.
 I have done it my whole life and it works well.

 You don’t need to pay for music.
 Instead, you can set up playlists to listen to music with Sound Cloud, Youtube or a variety of music apps.

 Embrace the whole free living lifestyle, including dumpster diving for food and other items.
 I haven’t done dumpster diving myself, but when I was homeless, you can bet I looked for everything I could that would be free instead of buying.